CrowdStrike/falcon-operator/docs/deployment/openshift/README.md

 # Deployment Guide for OpenShift
-This document will guide you through the installation of falcon-operator and deployment of either the:
+This document will guide you through the installation of falcon-operator and deployment of the:
-- [FalconContainer](../../cluster_resources/container/README.md) custom resource to the cluster with Falcon Container image being mirrored from CrowdStrike container registry to OpenShift ImageStreams (on cluster registry).
 - [FalconNodeSensor](../../cluster_resources/node/README.md) custom resource to the cluster.

 You can choose to install the operator and custom resources through the [web console (GUI)](#installing-the-operator-through-the-web-console-gui) or through the [CLI](#installing-the-operator-through-the-cli).